 Depending on your RV model, the sewer drain hose may be stored in an exterior compartment marked "Sewer Hose" or it may be located in the hollow square tube bumper.
-The bumper has removable plastic end caps, and the hose slides inside the hollow bumper.
+The

 Vents

 Vent pipes and vents release air from the grey and black water holding tanks.
 On most models the exterior vent cap is attached to the roof and must be kept clear of obstructions to perform as intended.